-The lead independent director is the chairman of the crisis management committee.
+The chairman of the board of directors is the chairman of the crisis management committee.

-With the exception of the special cases set out below, the chairman of the committee chooses the meetings' secretary among the members of the crisis management committee, or may be assisted by an employee of the Company.
+With the exception of the special cases set out below, the chairman of the committee chooses the meetings' secretary among the members of the crisis management committee or may be assisted by an employee of the Company.